falinebambi/polkadot.network/index.markdown

 ---
-title: Polkadot is a a heterogeneous multi-chain blockchain technology.
+title:
-header_title: Watch this space...
+header_title:
 subtitle: |-
-color: pink
+color: dots
 background: header
 extended_header: true
 features:
-- title:
-  handle: intro
-  background: custom
-  width: wide
-  button: true
-- title: What is it?
+- title: <center>What is it?</center>
   subtitle: Polkadot is a blockchain technology. a heterogeneous multi-chain.
   body: It consists of many parachains with potentially differing characteristics, such as ability to provide anonymity or formal verification.
 Transactions can be spread out across the chains, allowing many more to be processed in the same period of time.
 Polkadot ensures that each of these blockchains remains secure and that any dealings between the are faithfully executed.
 Specialised parachains called bridges can be created to link independent chains.
   handle: manage
   width: wide
-  color: blue
+  background: pinkdots
   subsections:
   - title: Relay chain
     handle: collaborate